3173 AV Williams

 As sensors continue to decrease in size/price and advances in machine learning enable better and more

-granular activity recognition, there is an enormous opportunity for sensing and feedback applications
+granular activity recognition, there is an enormous opportunity for new personal health applications

 continue building and studying applications that motivate positive behaviors for both health and the